Best Wool and Synthetic Ski Socks of 2024/25

 The Darn Tough Thermolite (left) are longer than the Smartwool Medium (right).
 Photo by Stasia Stockwell.

 The padding on these Thermolite socks is especially good, with ample cushion under the foot and at the shin.
-There is a nice amount of articulation in the foot to mitigate bulk and bunching in the ski boot, but these are not the most form-fitting socks in our review.
+There is nice articulation in the foot to mitigate bulk and bunching in the ski boot, but these are not the most form-fitting socks in our review.

 The synthetic Thermolite material does a great job at wicking moisture, and the socks are warm as long as they don’t get too wet.
 While synthetic material dries faster, wool will maintain much of its warmth even when wet.
 But because the Thermolite socks are all synthetic, it makes them slightly sturdier than their merino wool ski sock competitors.
 Those whose bodies run warmer may find synthetic ski socks more comfortable than merino wool, too.

 The length of these synthetic socks, like all others in this review, is over-the-calf.
-These socks fit a bit longer than the Smartwool Ski Full Cushions, reaching our 5’2” writer completely over the calf and just at the bend in the knee.
-Compared to our Best All-Around pick, these socks will fit folks with wider calves or longer legs a bit better.
+These socks fit a bit longer than the Smartwool Ski Targeted Cushions, reaching our 5’2” writer completely over the calf and just at the bend in the knee.
+Compared to our Best All-Around pick, these socks will fit folks with longer legs a bit better.

 The Smartwool Ski Zero Cushion socks with a ski scene printed pattern